apache/apisix/docs/en/latest/architecture-design/debug-mode.md

 curl 127.0.0.1:9090/hello --header 'X-APISIX-Dynamic-Debug: foo'
 ```

-Notice: We can not only hook the `apisix.http_access_phase` module in particular requests.
-Because the request enters the `apisix.http_access_phase` module before it determines whether advanced debug mode is dynamically enabled.
+Notice: We can not hook the `apisix.http_access_phase` module for particular requests, since whether the advanced debug mode is enabled is determined after these requests enter such phase.